Scholarships & Grants

 The Catherine DeRicci Honors Program Award $2,000

-To be awarded to students who have been invited to join and agree to participate in the Albertus Magnus Honors Program.
+To be awarded to students who have been invited to join and agree to enroll in the Albertus Magnus Honors Program.

 Awarded to accepted transfer students that provide documentation of Phi Theta Kappa membership.